Active Directory With LDAP Connector

 Active Directory Connector (LDAP)

-(Remote connector server is not needed for this connector)
+No remote connector server is needed for this connector.

 • Create, delete and manage user accounts